mihneasim/cv/README.rst

 Full stack webdeveloper with an eye for details, but backend guy mostly.
-Love talking to customers, building together added value and making sure we achieve our goals by high quality management.
+Love talking to customers, building together added value and making sure we achieve our goals by high quality management and execution.

 Experience
 -----------